 43 Yea, many also of the Yisra’elites consented to his religion, and sacrificed unto idols, and profaned the shabbat.

-44 For the king had sent letters by messengers unto Yerusalem and the cities of Yehudah that they should follow the strange laws of the land,
+44 For the sovereign had sent letters by messengers unto Yerushalayim and the cities of Yehudah that they should follow the strange laws of the land,

 45 And forbid burnt offerings, and sacrifice, and drink offerings, in the temple; and that they should profane the shabbatot and feast days: